Diabetes

 Intro

-Exercise is great for glucose control, heart health, mood, and sleep.
-With type 1 diabetes (T1D), the main challenge is avoiding hypoglycemia during and after activity while still getting the benefits of training.
+With type 1 diabetes (T1D), the main challenge is avoiding hypoglycaemia during and after activity while still gaining the benefits.

 Key Points